Lost calls, long wait times, and outdated technology — call center managers know the pain of running on poor technology.

 Customer interactions across channels are logged into centralized systems for agents to reference.

-Cloud computing enables omnichannel call centers to integrate multiple channels into a single system.
+Cloud computing enables omnichannel call centers to integrate multiple channels into one system.

 For example, chat histories with customers are visible to the agent that the customer later speaks to over the phone.